Borough, Bankside and Bermondsey

 The project is classified as a Nationally Significant Infrastructure Project (NSIP) so the role of giving approval rests with the Secretaries of State, rather than the London Borough of Southwark.
 A special planning application called a Development Consent Order (DCO) was assessed by the National Planning Inspectorate who examined the proposals between September 2013 and March 2014.
 The Secretaries of State then gave approval for the project by granting the DCO in September 2014.

-As part of the planning consent, Tideway entered a legal agreement with the council which commits the project to deliver a variety of processes and projects in order to mitigate the impact of the construction of the tunnel on the local community.
-The legal agreement is called a Unilateral Undertaking and forms part of Section 106 of the Town and Country Planning act.
+As part of the planning consent, Tideway entered a legal agreement with the council which commits the project to deliver a variety of processes and projects to mitigate the impact of the construction of the tunnel on the local community.
+The legal agreement is called a Unilateral Undertaking and forms part of Section 106 of the Town and Country Planning Act.
 It was signed on 12 February 2014 with a variation agreed on 1 February 2016.

 View the documents below: